 - Make a purchase from My Favorite Things page.

-- Buy from the Books page.
+- Buy a book from the Books page.

 Feature photo by Jess Bailey Designs